Bay of Kotor: Insider’s guide to the Gem of Montenegro

 6. Hiking and Mountain Biking:

-Discover the scenic trails and ancient fortresses in the Bay of Kotor, perfect for hiking or mountain biking.
-Enjoy the panoramic viewpoints with stunning vistas and the breathtaking landscapes.
+If you like hiking or mountain biking, the scenic trails around the Bay of Kotor are perfect for hiking or mountain biking.
+You will see panoramic viewpoints with stunning vistas and the breathtaking landscapes.

-There are many hiking and biking trails in the area, such as Vrmac Ridge Trail, Lovćen National Park, and Mount Orjen trails.
+The best trails are Vrmac Ridge Trail, Lovćen National Park trails, and Mount Orjen trails.

 7. Paragliding and Hang Gliding:

-Paragliding and hang gliding experiences can be arranged with companies like:
+Paragliding and hang gliding experiences on Kotor Bay can be arranged with companies like:

 8. Jet Skiing and Water Sports